Auto-brewery syndrome

-Auto-brewery syndrome (ABS) (also known as gut fermentation syndrome, endogenous ethanol fermentation or drunkenness disease) is a condition characterized by the fermentation of ingested carbohydrates in the gastrointestinal tract of the body caused by bacteria or fungi.
-ABS is a rare medical condition in which intoxicating quantities of ethanol are produced through endogenous fermentation within the digestive system.
+Auto-brewery syndrome (ABS) (also known as gut fermentation syndrome or endogenous ethanol fermentation) is an extremely rare and underdiagnosed medical condition characterized by the fermentation of ingested carbohydrates in the gastrointestinal tract caused by bacteria or fungi.

+Intoxicating amounts of ethanol are produced through endogenous fermentation within the digestive system.
 The organisms responsible for ABS include various yeasts and bacteria, including Saccharomyces cerevisiae, S. boulardii, Candida albicans, C. tropicalis, C. krusei, C. glabrata, C. parapsilosis, Kluyveromyces marxianus, Klebsiella pneumoniae, and Enterococcus faecium.
-These organisms use lactic acid fermentation or mixed acid fermentation pathways to produce an ethanol end product.
-The ethanol generated from these pathways is absorbed in the small intestine, causing an increase in blood alcohol concentrations that produce the effects of intoxication without the ingestion of alcohol.
+These organisms undergo lactic acid fermentation or mixed acid fermentation pathways to produce an ethanol end product.
+The ethanol generated from these pathways is absorbed in the small intestine and stomach, raising blood alcohol concentrations and causing the effects of intoxication without the ingestion of alcohol.

-Researchers speculate the underlying causes of ABS are related to prolonged antibiotic use, poor nutrition and/or diets high in carbohydrates, and to pre-existing conditions such as diabetes and genetic variations that result in improper liver enzyme activity.
-In the last case, decreased activity of aldehyde dehydrogenase can result in accumulation of ethanol in the gut.
+Researchers suggest the underlying causes of ABS are related to prolonged antibiotic use, poor nutrition, and/or diets high in carbohydrates, and to pre-existing conditions such as diabetes and genetic variations that result in improper liver enzyme activity.
 Any of these conditions, alone or in combination, could cause ABS, and result in dysbiosis of the microbiome.

-Another variant, urinary auto-brewery syndrome, is when the fermentation occurs in the urinary bladder rather than the gut.
+Other variants include urinary ABS and oral ABS, when fermentation occurs in the urinary bladder and mouth, rather than the gut.
+Urinary ABS is asymptomatic and does not produce intoxicating effects because it occurs outside the digestive tract, therefore individuals who may have it are less likely to seek medical advice.
+This condition still presents legal challenges, since urinary tests are often used to confirm sobriety in cases of suspected drunk driving.

-Claims of endogenous fermentation have been attempted as a defense against drunk driving charges, some of which have been successful, but the condition is so rare and under-researched they are currently not substantiated by available studies.
+Claims of endogenous fermentation have been attempted as a defense against drunk driving charges, some of which have been successful, though the condition is so rare and under-researched they are currently not substantiated by available studies.

-Symptoms and signs
+Signs and symptoms

-This disease can have profound effects on everyday life.
-Symptoms that usually accompany ABS include elevated blood alcohol levels as well as symptoms consistent with alcohol intoxication—such as slurred speech, stumbling, loss of motor functions, dizziness, and belching.
-Mood changes and other neurological problems have also been reported.
-Several cases in the United States and one in Belgium have argued endogenous fermentation as a defense against drunk driving.
+People with this condition typically experience signs of ethanol intoxication, including slurring of speech, incoordination, memory loss, and cognitive disturbances unusual for them.
+Some report a fruity or foul smell from their breath.

+Acute symptoms associated with ABS may include blood alcohol content of 200 to 500 mg/dL.
+Mood changes and other neurological problems, including memory loss or brain fog have also been reported.

+Chronic symptoms may include fatigue, liver cirrhosis, fatty-liver disease, and symptoms similar to irritable bowel syndrome.
+Secondary symptoms may include anxiety, depression, or relationship troubles.